 a) Sale of goodwill, assets and stock

 Goodwill is different.
 Not directly tangible or visible, it is unlikely that it will appear in your accounts.
 Its value is determined by negotiation and can be a matter of substantial debate.
 The value of goodwill is a factor of the businesses historic trading history and its potential for the future.
 Future incomes and cash flows are fundamental to the calculation of goodwill; the more robust they are the easier it is to support value.
 The aggregate value of the fixed assets and goodwill is often called the ‘enterprise value’.
 This is a monetary value that encapsulates all that is good about the business; products/services, customers, systems, people, reputation and much more.
-The enterprise value achieved for your business exclude marketable stock and any fixed assets that are not to be transferred, private car etc..
-Stock is valued separately as part of the transaction, agreed between the buyer and seller but based on the lower of cost or net realisable value, and paid for on completion of the sale.
+The enterprise value achieved for your business excludes marketable stock and also any fixed assets that are not to be transferred, e.g. your private car.
+Stock is valued separately as part of the transaction, agreed between the buyer and seller, but based on the lower of cost or net realisable value, and paid for on completion of the sale.